Opens for applications 10 February

-SISGP offers scholarships to a large number of master’s programmes starting in the autumn semester 2019.
-Check the list of master’s programmes that are eligible for SISGP.
+We grant scholarships to a large number of master’s programmes starting in the autumn semester 2020.
+Check the list of master’s programmes that are eligible for SI Scholarships for Global Professionals (SISGP) for the academic year 2020/2021.

-An estimated 300 scholarships will be available for full-time master’s studies in Sweden starting in the autumn semester 2019.
-Usually 1-3 % of the applicants are awarded a SISGP scholarship.
+An estimated 300 scholarships will be available for full-time master’s degree studies in Sweden starting in the autumn semester 2020.

 The scholarship covers: